MarikenvdVelden/goingnegative/README.md

-# When the cat’s away, the mice will play
-## How journalistic control influences political parties' decision to go negative
+# When the cat’s away, the mice will play.
+How journalistic control influences political parties' decision to go negative

-Data &amp; Analysis Compendium for the When the cat’s away, the mice will play -- How journalistic control influences political parties' decision to go negative paper.
+Data &amp; Analysis Compendium for the When the cat’s away, the mice will play.
+How journalistic control influences political parties' decision to go negative paper.
 No ethical approval was required for this study.

 ## Draft